 After your surgery and you are discharged from the hospital, you will be given a prescription for oral pain medicines.
 The goal of pain management at home is to reduce pain so that you can participate in physical therapy and other daily activities for a faster recovery.

-You have a team helping you at the Southwest Scoliosis Institute and we will provide you with a pain management medication plan.
+You have a team helping you at the Southwest Scoliosis and Spine Institute and we will provide you with a pain management medication plan.
 We will provide pain medicines when you are in the hospital and provide a prescription for your pharmacy after your discharge.
 Also, we will continue to proscribe your pain medicines and move to milder ones as you begin to heal,

 Helpful Hints to Reduce Pain